VoxelMC/Obsidian-Notes/Lecture Notes/CHEM 211/Assignments/Assignment 1 - AI.md

-CHEM 211 - Wednesday, Sep 13, 2023
+CHEM 211 - Wednesday, Sep 13, 2023 - Trevor Fox
-Trevor Fox

 ### 1. What is the most surprising thing that you learned from the 2 readings?

 I was quite surprised by the stop-and-frisk policy adapted by some schools in response to GAI.
 I think that it is an appalling policy, and I couldn't imagine being subjected to it.
-Especially if someone is "caught" under false pretenses.
+Especially if someone is "caught" under false pretences.
 I believe there are far better ways to handle the situation - if you MUST completely ban it.

 ### 2. What do you think are the “Pros” of Artificial Intelligence for Chemists?